pachterlab/gget/README.md

 # Search zebra finch genes with "mito" in their description and limit to the top 10 genes
 $ gget search -sw mito -s taeniopygia_guttata -l 10

-# Look up Ensembl ID ENSSCUG00000017183 and also return its homology information
+# Look up gene ENSSCUG00000017183 with expanded info (returns all transcript isoforms for genes)
-$ gget info -id ENSSCUG00000017183 -H
+$ gget info -id ENSSCUG00000017183 -e

-# Fetch the sequences of Ensembl ID ENSG00000034713 and all its transcript isoforms
+# Fetch the sequences of Ensembl ID ENSMUSG00000025040, all its transcript isoforms and save the output FASTA as mouse.fa
-$ gget seq -id ENSMUSG00000025040 -i
+$ gget seq -id ENSMUSG00000025040 -i -o mouse.fa
 ```

 # Manual